This post may include affiliate links. There is never an additional cost to you. See full disclosure here.

 Ursack has a product line of bear and rodent-proof bags.
 Unlike the bear canister, these bags are extremely lightweight.
 The Ursack Major weighs in at a mere 8 ounces.
 The Ursack AllMighty weighs just 13 ounces.

 Both food storage bags carry the Interagency Grizzly Bear Committee (IGBC) certification.
-This means that a Grizzly bear was unable to rip the bag open during a full hour of trying.
+This means that a Grizzly bear was unable to rip the bag open after a full hour of trying.
 A quarter-inch hole poked in the bag with the bear’s claws was the only damage to the bag.

 There’s no longer a need to choose between bear and critter protection.